cjshaw1976/placeholder/README.md

 # placeholder
-A place holder site that may display royalty free images, videos or graphics from photographers in Africa, primarily aimed for developers in Africa but also to give wider exposure to the photographers, videographers and designers.
+A place holder site, targeted at frontend developers in Africa, displaing royalty free localy relevent images, videos or graphics by African talent. to give wider exposure to the photographers, videographers and designers.